Nanoscale engineering

 What you will study

 This module looks at three application areas associated with nanoscale engineering: structured technologies; energy and electronics; and health.
-Interactive software and practical activities within the OpenSTEM Labs support the module materials.
-Multiphysics simulations provide you with the opportunity to design systems and devices which utilise nanoscale engineering and model their performance.
+Interactive software supports the module materials, and Multiphysics simulations provide you with the opportunity to design systems and devices which utilise nanoscale engineering and model their performance.

 Introduction